 Ecosa NZ: Ecosa is probably the best known online mattress retailer in New Zealand.
 The Australian based company is well known for its firm memory foam mattress in a box, and they have reported a huge increase in sales since lockdown.
-If you’re considering buying an Ecosa, read this first.
-There are other options that might be a better fit for you.
+I see a lot of people looking at buying an Ecosa mattress online, not realising that New Zealand actually has some awesome NZ owned brands that I think are more comfortable (and yes, I’ve tried them all).
+So if you’re considering buying an Ecosa, stick around and read on.

-In this Ecosa NZ article I want to explain my experiences with Ecosa to you, and show you the alternatives so you have all the facts before you dive in and buy.
+In this Ecosa NZ article I’ll to explain my experiences with Ecosa to you, and show you the alternatives so you have all the facts before you dive in and buy.

 Ecosa: Mattress Overview + My Experiences With It

 Ecosa is a nice mattress.
 It’s good quality and I slept well on it for a year before I decided to sell it.
 We had one or two small issues with it and their customer service was responsive and super fast at resolving things.

 - High quality cover which zips off for easy washing

 - Three foam layers inside: these are interchangeable, and each has a different firmness.
 The fact you can swap the foam layers around inside your Ecosa are what set it apart from others.
 However, I think that it’s firm no matter which layer you have at the top

 - All foam layers have been engineered for cooling: one is open cell, one is gel infused, and the base layer has zoned grooves for airflow and spinal support